 Operational risk oversight is the responsibility of the Chief Risk Officer, who reports directly to the Chief Executive Officer and the Chairman of the BRCC.
-The Chief Risk Officer is also a member of all management committees.
+The Chief Risk Officer is also a member of EXCO, ALCO and chair of the ERC.

 The role of the Chief Risk Officer within the 3 lines of defence model in this capacity is to assist the first line in analysing the operational risks faced by the Bank.
-Ongoing assessment of operational risks is recorded in a dashboard that is prepared and presented to the ERC and regularly to the BRCC.
-The dashboard captures and rates the significance of key operational risks, along with an analysis of mitigating controls in place.
+Ongoing assessment of operational risks are recorded and reported to the ERC and regularly to the BRCC.
+The operational risk reports include dashboards that capture and rate the significance of key operational risks, along with an analysis of mitigating controls in place.
 The role also involves input into outsourcing arrangements and reviewing of any new products.